How to Fix WSL Register Distribution Error 0x80370102?

 6. The computer will reboot with Hardware Virtualization enabled.
 Check to see if the issue persists.
 If it does, follow the next method.

 Note: Make sure your device supports hardware virtualization.
-You can see if Virtualization is enabled under the Performance tab of the Task Manager.
+You can check if Virtualization is enabled under the Performance tab in the Task Manager.

 Checking Virtualization

 Hyper-V enables administrators to make better use of their hardware by virtualizing multiple operating systems to run off the same physical server simultaneously.
-If we do not enable it, it generates an error while installing Linux distribution to access via Windows.
-Follow the steps given below to enable Hyper-V:
+If it is not enabled, an error may occur while installing a Linux distribution to access via Windows.

-1. Click Start, search the Control Panel, and open it.
+1. Click Start, search for Control Panel, and open it.

 Opening Control Panel